accessd/rails-env-favicon/README.md

 This means that on the first tab we have development environment, on second stage, and third it's production(we don't need change this favicon).

-It uses [Tinycon](https://github.com/tommoor/tinycon) - A small library for manipulating the favicon.

 Installation
 ------------